Teradata/developer-resources/docs/install-ai-unlimited/quickstart/create-github-oauth-app.md

 First-time users must complete the following steps before proceeding.
 If you are unsure about your VPC configuration or permissions, contact your organization administrator.

 1. Log on to your GitHub account and create an OAuth App.
-See link:https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app[GitHub Documentation].
+See [GitHub Documentation](link:https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
 While registering the OAuth App, type the following workspace service URLs in the URL fields:

     * **Homepage URL**: http://ip_or_hostname:3000/